Lebanese Arabic Phrases – Everyday Levantine Expressions

 Great, I’m from Madrid too. رائع، أنا كمان من مدريد. /raːʔeʕ, ʔana kamaːn men madriːd/

-Where do you live? in Lebanese وين ساكن؟ /weːn saːken/ (to a male)
+Where do you live? وين ساكن؟ /weːn saːken/ (m) /weːn saːkne/ (f)

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

 Yes, I speak English. إي، بحكي إنجليزي. /ʔeː, baħki ʔenʒleːzi/